temporalio/edu-converters-go-code/exercises/codec-server/README.md

 2. Now you can proceed to integrate your Codec Server with the Web UI.
 You should already have a local Temporal Cluster running that you can access in a browser at `http://localhost:8233` by default.
-In the top-right corner of the Web UI, you should see a 3D glasses icon, where you can use access the Codec Server settings:
+In the top-right corner of the Web UI, you should see a 3D glasses icon, where you can access the Codec Server settings:

    ![Codec Server settings icon](images/configure-codec-server-button.png)